paulomcnally/photobucket-ftp-php/README.md

 photobucket-ftp-php
 ===================

-Siple class to upload images to photobucket via FTP Pro Only
+Simple class to upload images to photobucket via FTP Pro Only

 	<?php